derhall/GettingDataAssignment/README.md

 - "/run_analysis.R": R script that performs the following functions on the "UCI HAR Dataset" (as specificied in course assignment instructions):

 	1. Merges the train and test datasets.
-    	2. Extracts only the measurements on the mean and standard deviation for each measurement.
+    	2. Extracts only the features containing mean() and std() results for each measurement.
     	**3. Uses descriptive activity names to name the activities in the data set **4.
 Appropriately labels the data set with descriptive variable names.
     	**5. From the data set in step 4, creates a second, independent tidy dataset with the average of each variable for each activity and each subject.

-- "/output": Contains the output files from the "run_analysis.R" script.
+- "/Output": Contains the output files from the "run_analysis.R" script.

 	- "/UCI_HAR_merged_data.csv": Output file from steps 1-4 of the "run_analysis.R" script.